jerekapyaho/eumemberdata/README.md

 However, it treats the files differently depending on whether the table already exists or not.

-We'd like to create all the database tables beforehand with our `eumemberdata.sql` SQL script, and import the data separately.
+We'd like to create all the database tables first with our creation SQL script, and import the data separately.
 Because the CSV files in this repository have a header row with the column names, we need to instruct `sqlite3` to skip the first row.

 Ensure that you have created the database and all the tables as detailed above, and that the database is empty.
 To prevent constraint violations, issue the SQL